Living Well with Psychosis – Community support

 Who can apply?

-The types of organisations which can apply for funding are:
+The types of organisations that can apply for funding are:

 • Registered charity: This is a formal type of voluntary or community organisation that has gone through a process to gain special tax benefits and recognition from the Charity Commission.
 They work for charitable purposes.